C++ Core Guidelines: More Non-Rules and Myths

 Done?
 No!

-Often you use an init function to put common initialisation or validation stuff into one place.
-Fine, you follow the important DRY (Don't Repeat Yourself) principle, but you automatically break the other important principle, that your object should be fully initialised after the constructor call.
+Often you use an init function to put standard initialization or validation stuff into one place.
+You follow the necessary DRY (Don’t Repeat Yourself) principle but automatically break the other important principle that your object should be fully initialized after the constructor call.
 How can you solve this riddle?
 Quite easy.
-Since C++11 we have constructor delegation.
-This means to put the common initialisation and validation stuff into one smart constructor and use the other constructors as a kind of wrapper-constructors.
+Since C++11, we have constructor delegation.
+This means putting the standard initialization and validation stuff into one intelligent constructor and using the other constructors as a kind of wrapper-constructors.
 Here is my idea translated to code.

 // constructorDelegation.cpp